LatticeX-Foundation/Rosetta/README.md

 <img src='doc/_static/figs/architecture_detail_en.png' width = "700" height = "600" align="middle"/>

-When running your Rosetta program, the native TensorFlow dataflow graph will be transformed with the native Operations replaced with SecureOps at the first stage.
+When running your Rosetta program, firstly the native TensorFlow data flow graph will be converted, and during this process the native Operations within the graph will be replaced with SecureOps.

 <img src='doc/_static/figs/static_pass.png' width = "800" height = "400" align="middle"/>